Artyom099/social-network-express-mongo/README.md

 # Social-network API
-This is my pet project which describes endpoints for user interaction with a social network
+This is my project which describes endpoints for user interaction with a social network

 ## Libruaries & modules
 Express-validator – to validate input data received from frontend,